 I started out with 4 square glass ‘pots’ or vases.
 They were in the vase section not the mugs and glass section of the dollar store…BTW

 Have you ever used the reverse of vinyl?
 It works as a pretty snazzy stencil.
 No exact-o knife needed!
-Choose your font and…perfection!
+Using your Cricut choose your font and…perfection!
 Cut out your vinyl and pull the back part off (as shown).
 Place it where you want the letters to be etched.

 I used the etchall etching cream.
 Say that 5 times fast.
 You only use a little bit, so grab a few friends and do it together!
 The instructions say to use gloves…I am showing you the gloves…they weren’t on my hands apparently.